piotar/react-promise-bridge/README.md

 - lightweight, **no additional dependencies**
 - multiple instances and mulitple containers
+- nested containers and nested entries
+- containers can be placed **anywhere** in other application contexts
 - no additional properties, based on `context`
 - different types of strategies to create a `Promise` entry
 - does not require additional changes to existing components, just use the context of the `Promise Bridge`